pypa/setuptools/docs/userguide/dependency_management.rst

 Python requirement
 ==================
 In some cases, you might need to specify the minimum required python version.
-This can be configured as shown in the example bellow.
+This can be configured as shown in the example below.

 .. tab:: setup.cfg